Shahabks/Converter-pdf-files-to-.txt-or-.html/README.md

 ### Download ---testpdf2txt.exe--- from the releases branch above.

-<p style="color:blue">note: This program cannot open encrypted PDF, Before using this program you need to dcrypt your pdf file</p>
+<p style="color:red">note: This program cannot open encrypted PDF, Before using this program you need to dcrypt your pdf file</p>
-<p style="color:blue">note:
-     This program cannot open encrypted PDF,
-              Before using this program you need to dcrypt your pdf file</p>

 ## Introduction
 I built this package on the work of Gorkovenko (Stanford University) and Greenfield (Harvard University) to make **pdfminer.six** available for **Python versions 3.x**.